 As happened a while ago, in December 2020.

 But that didn’t happen.
 IR 70 got delayed due to damage to the tracks so I missed ICE 74.
 Which turned out not to exist and only depart from Freiburg in Germany (not Fribourg in Switzerland).
-I by then I also knew ICE 14 cancelled its Frankfurt stops and started in Cologne.
+By then I also knew ICE 14 cancelled its Frankfurt stops and started in Cologne.

 So I looked on the apps.
 I could wait two hours in Zurich for the next same itinerary.
 But I decided I wanted to move.